Syed-Abid/Students-Mental-Health-Analysis/README.md

     ```

 2. **Explore with Power BI:**
-    - Open `PowerBI/Student Mental Health Dashboard.pbix` in Power BI for an interactive experience.
+    - Open `Student Mental Health Dashboard.pbix` in Power BI for an interactive experience.

 3. **Analyze with SQL:**
-    - Dive into the SQL analysis by checking out `SQL/world_bank_analysis.sql`.
+    - Dive into the SQL analysis by checking out `Student Mental Health Analysis.sql`.

 ## 🤝 Contributing